B-Koberg/XeSim/README.md

 where `-d`, `-p`, `-f` and `-n` arguments are required for the simulation to run without errors.
 The optional parameters `-v` and `-i` trigger the visualization and interactive modes.

+Available detectors:
+* "template": a simple detector with a volume and a single PMT
+* "muensterTPC": a version of the TPC in the XENON/LowRad setup at the University of Münster
+* some smaller detectors

 ### template detector
 **interactive**
 ```